dmerejkowsky/blog/content/post/2017-06-25-test-driving-a-gitlab-helper-part-one.md

 # Dangers of mocks

-OK, so we did everything right but the code is completely broken.
+OK, so we wrote quite a lot of code and tests, but the main script is completely broken.

 If we try to run `gl-push` we get: